perellonieto/quarto_html_revealjs_test/README.md

 # quarto_html_revealjs_test

+**EDIT**: The pre-release version 1.4.533 fixes the issue explained in this repository.
+The example used the current release v1.3.450 (on January 3rd, 2024).

 This example includes two `_quarto.yml` configuration files with the only difference being for case1 `output-dir: .` and for case2 `output-dir: _site`.